Photo: Corporate & Incentive Travel

 How do you avoid crossing the line when the topics of racism, sexism as well as offensive terms always seem to come up?

 Response: “Stay neutral!
 Realize that comments have a lot to do with how someone was raised or chooses to behave.
 Counter with a positive (non-defacing) comment.
-If you do not plugin, the comment will eventually lose its momentum.
+If you do not plug in, the comment will eventually lose its momentum.

-Response: “Don’t be fault finding or critical in return.
+Response: “Don’t be fault-finding or critical in return.
 Start by avoiding the use of blaming words (e.g., error, mistake).
-Blaming words cause an individual to become emotionally involved and validate their fault-finding ways.
+Blaming words causes an individual to become emotionally involved and validate their fault-finding ways.
 Focus on being helpful instead of harmful with a positive expression and tone of voice.
 For example: use words/phrases such as “we have a discrepancy …” or “there seems to be an oversight …”— then offer a remedy.
 This approach is less emotionally damaging.”
 And, be careful not to misinterpret a well-intentioned remark.

 Every situation is different.
 Much will depend on the environment and personalities involved.